ben-web/NC-News-Front-End/README.md

-# Ben Web's Northcoders' News
+# Ben Web's NC News

 ## Front End React App

-This React App is a frontend project demo created during week nine of the Northcoders' Full Stack Developer Course.
+NC News is a news aggregation client demo built in React.js by myself during week nine of the Northcoders' Full Stack Developer Course.

-It demonstrates some of the skills students learn in three weeks of frontend study, mostly dedicated to React subjects incdluing:
+This project aims to demonstrates some of the skills I've learnt in three weeks of front end study, mostly dedicated to React subjects including:

 * React DOM
+* React Lifecycle
 * React Routing
-* ==Some other stuff==

-This project is built in React.js, and interacts with the backend API published at: [ben-web-nc-news.herokuapp.com](https://ben-web-nc-news.herokuapp.com/).
-The backend repository is explained at [github.com/ben-web/BE2-northcoders-news](https://github.com/ben-web/BE2-northcoders-news).
+* Optimistic Rendering
+* Error Handling

+This front end application interacts with the back end RESTful API I created during week six of the course.
+Details of the API may be found on Github: [github.com/ben-web/BE2-northcoders-news](https://github.com/ben-web/BE2-northcoders-news).

+## Using NC News

-A working example of this API is available at [ben-web-nc-news-fe.herokuapp.com](https://ben-web-nc-news-fe.herokuapp.com/).
+A working example of this NC News demo is published at [ben-web-nc-news-fe.herokuapp.com](https://ben-web-nc-news-fe.herokuapp.com/).

-## Getting Started
+Heroku free hosting can be a little slow to start so please allow for this when starting the application.

+### Functionality

+For demonstration purposes, you will be signed into the application as user *Jess Jelly.* Should you wish to view any page as an annonymous user, select the *Sign Out* navigation item.

+#### Home and Topic Routes

+On loading, the demo requests a list of topics and articles from the API.
+Topics are passed to the Navigation component in order to generate the menu.

+The home and topic pages use the same Articles component to display a summary of all articles, or articles by topic, based on the supplied route.

+* Articles may be sorted by
+  * date
+  * vote count
+  * comment count
+* Authorised users may vote articles up or down

+#### Individual Article Routes

+The article component requests and displays an article based on the supplied route.
+It displays:

+* the full article
+* associated meta data:
+  * author
+  * publication date
+  * image
+  * topic
+  * vote and comment counts
+* comments associated with the article

+Authorised users may:

+* vote the article up or down
+* vote comments up or down
+* publish comments on the article
+* delete their own comments

+#### New Article Page

+This component allows an authorised user to publish a new article.

+After submitting, the user is redirected to the published article.

+#### Errors

+==Bad route erros will results in the relevant 400/404 page==

+## Installing a Local Copy

-These instructions will help you to get a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will help you to get a copy of NC News up and running on your local machine for development and testing purposes.

 ### Prerequisites